fission/fission.io/content/en/blog/observability-with-opentelemetry-datadog-in-fission/index.md

 OpenTelemetry gives us vendor-neutral APIs that helps us collect and export our traces to any 3rd party application.
 That means that OpenTelemetry will help you collect the traces and send it to any application that you want to by just changing the configuration.
-You can export your traces to applications like Prometheus, Jaeger, Datadog or anything else that you use.
+You can export your traces to applications like Jaeger, Datadog, Signoz or anything else that you use.

 **Datadog** on the other hand is an observability service for cloud applications.
 It allows you to monitor databases, servers, applications, tools & services.
 It provides you with multiple integration options from where we could send metrics, logs and trace data to Datadog.
-OpenTelemetry is one of the integrations that we can use to share traces from our application to Datadog.
+OpenTelemetry has Datadog integration which can be used to share traces from our application.

 ## Integrating OpenTelemetry & Datadog with Fission for enhanced Tracing